AlexanderJDupree/Python-Strings-for-CPP/README.md

 ## Introduction

 As someone who learned Python before C++, one of my biggest complaints was how C++ handled strings.
-In Python strings were so versatile and were accompanied with a plethora of useful methods.
+In Python, strings were so versatile and was accompanied by a variety of useful methods.
 Not so much for std::string in C++.
 Even though std::string performs fine, and it isn't too hard to manipulate it to my needs, I wanted to undertake this project to create a more Pythonic string class for C++.

 06.15.2018